-FSVD is connected to a broad range of literature in functional data analysis, PCA, and SVD.
+FSVD is connected to a broad range of work in functional data analysis, PCA, and SVD.

-\paragraph*{PCA and SVD versus Functional PCA and Functional SVD.} Principal Component Analysis (PCA) and Singular Value Decomposition (SVD) are related techniques essential for dimensionality reduction and feature extraction in matrix data.
+\paragraph*{PCA and SVD versus Functional-PCA and Functional-SVD.} Principal Component Analysis (PCA) and Singular Value Decomposition (SVD) are closely related and widely used for dimensionality reduction and feature extraction in matrix data.
 PCA is a statistical method that models data as samples of random vectors and performs dimensionality reduction based on the covariance matrix, whereas SVD is a linear algebra technique that factorizes any deterministic or random data matrix into low-rank components.
-While PCA relies on estimating the covariance matrix, it can be computed using SVD on the centralized data matrix, effectively bypassing explicit covariance computation --- especially advantageous when the feature dimensionality exceeds the sample size.
-Beyond their interrelation, SVD has broader applications, such as sparse PCA \citep{witten2009penalized}, canonical correlation analysis \citep{witten2009penalized}, and matrix completion \citep{ candes2012exact}, demonstrating its versatility.
+While PCA relies on the covariance matrix, it can also be computed using SVD on the centered data matrix, which effectively bypasses explicit covariance computation and is especially advantageous when the feature dimensionality exceeds the sample size.
+Beyond their interrelation, SVD has broader applications in many machine learning methods, such as sparse PCA \citep{witten2009penalized}, canonical correlation analysis \citep{witten2009penalized}, and matrix completion \citep{candes2012exact}, demonstrating its versatility.

-A similar juxtaposition can be drawn between FPCA and FSVD as that between PCA and SVD.
-FPCA typically involves estimating covariance functions, a complex task requiring substantial data and smoothness conditions on the covariance functions \citep{yao2005functional, hsing2015theoretical,descary2019recovering,waghmare2022completion, zhang2022nonparametric}.
-In contrast, FSVD can perform dimension reduction directly on the data without estimating covariance functions, offering a more straightforward approach.
-Further differences between FPCA and FSVD can be found due to the complexity of functional data; see the next paragraph.
+A similar juxtaposition can be drawn between FPCA and FSVD as in the relationship between PCA and SVD.
+FPCA typically involves estimating covariance functions, a complex task that requires substantial data and smoothness assumptions on the covariance structure \citep{yao2005functional, hsing2015theoretical, zhang2022nonparametric}.
+This approach assumes that all trajectory samples share the same mean and covariance functions, which may be restrictive for real-world data.
+In contrast, FSVD performs dimension reduction directly on the observed trajectories, bypassing the need for covariance estimation.
+This makes FSVD a flexible alternative, particularly well-suited for heterogeneous datasets where shared mean and covariance structures may not hold.

 \paragraph*{Comparison with Existing Functional PCA- and SVD-type methods.}